• Skip to main content

 For example, if you weigh 195.7 pounds, the average weight of a man in the US ¹, divide this number by 2.2, which leaves you with 88.95 kilograms.

-Once you know your weight in kilograms, you can now move to the next step’s formula.
+Once you know your kilogram weight, you can move to the next step’s formula.

 #3.
 Use the METs Formula to Measure Calories Burned Deadlifting